MISAE SOLAR PARK II

 MISAE IN THE NEWS

-Rubicon infrastructure Partners has been engaged to identify the optimal equity buyer providing the best valuation, terms and proven capability to execute the transaction within the specified timeframe.
+Rubicon Capital Advisors has been engaged to identify the optimal equity buyer providing the best valuation, terms and proven capability to execute the transaction within the specified timeframe.

-Please direct all inquiries and communication regarding Misae Solar Park II directly to Rubicon Capital Advisors:
+Please direct all inquiries and communication regarding Misae Solar Park II directly to Rubicon Capital Advisor: